William Glackens, my great Uncle

 To enlarge the photos, click on them.
 Once the photo is open, mouse-over the image (or press lightly on a tablet) for a title.
 They can also be viewed as a slideshow by using the side arrows.

 The NSU Museum of Art, 1 East Las Olas Boulevard, Fort Lauderdale, FL, has over 200 pieces by William Glackens.
-His son Ira bequeathed his own extensive personal collection of art works done by his father to this Museum when Ira passed away without any heirs.
-In the museum there is a period room set up to replicate the Glacken's apartment in New York City and a stunning painting of Lenna Glackens, The Artist's Daughter in Chinese Costume is held at this museum.
+William's son Ira bequeathed his own extensive personal collection of art works by his father to this Museum when he passed away without any heirs.
+In the museum there is a period room set up to replicate the Glacken's apartment in New York City and a stunning painting of Lenna Glackens, The Artist's Daughter in Chinese Costume.